Update on Relevant U.S. Regulations

 FMCSA Announces Public Meeting on the Disclosure of Towing Fees

-On May 31, FMCSA it will host a public meeting to receive feedback on current industry practices regarding the disclosure of towing fees to commercial motor vehicle owners.
+On May 31, FMCSA announced it will host a public meeting to receive feedback on current industry practices regarding the disclosure of towing fees to commercial motor vehicle owners.
 The meeting will be held on June 21.
-Advanced is required.
+Advanced registration is required.

 NHTSA Denies Spartan Petition for Decision of Inconsequential Noncompliance

-On May 31, NHTSA a petition for decision of inconsequential noncompliance from Spartan Motors USA Inc. (Spartan) and determined that certain MY 2017-2019 Spartan Emergency Response Gladiator and Metro Star chassis cabs do not fully comply with FMVSS No. 121, Air Brake Systems.
+On May 31, NHTSA denied a petition for decision of inconsequential noncompliance from Spartan Motors USA Inc. (Spartan) and determined that certain MY 2017-2019 Spartan Emergency Response Gladiator and Metro Star chassis cabs do not fully comply with FMVSS No. 121, Air Brake Systems.

 FMCSA Announces Two TLTF Meetings